testground/testground/docs/tests-mvp.md

 The following test cases have been identified as the initial set of tests to implement using testground, with the goal of delivering a good characterization of the performance of IPFS in specific areas, while still being possible to deliver the tests within a 1 month implementation period.

 Each Test Plan description contains:
-- An overview of what we are looking to achieve with the test (roughly ~1 paragraph)
+- An overview of what we are looking to achieve with the test (roughly ~1 paragraph).
-- The data points that must be gathered -
+- What we are looking to expect to be able to optimize by running this test and therefore, a suggestion of what are The data points that must be gathered in order to assess if an improvement or regression has been made.-

-Each test presents:
-- What we are looking to optimize (aka the things to monitor and measure so that we can take conclusions out of the test)
-- The execution variants (aka the knobs that should be at our avail to test IPFS in different ways
-- The Test Narrative (the description of what should happen).
-Each Narrative has a _Warm Up_ phase that creates the envinronment in which we want to run our tests.
-Each Narrative contains 1 or move _Waves_, each Wave starts only after the previous has completed.
+- The test parameters.
+This include both Network Parameters (e.g. Number of Nodes) and Image Parametes (e.g. bucket_size, bitswap strategy, etc)
+- Narrative that describes on how the network will set up itself (_Warm Up_ phase) and how the actors will play their multiple roles (in _Waves_).

 ## Test Plans